Dear readers of ADxS.org, please forgive the disruption.

 • ACTH

-→ Activates adrenal cortex (3rd stage of HPA axis) to release cortisol
+→ activates the adrenal cortex (3rd stage of the HPA axis) to release cortisol

-can manipulate dopaminergic excitation conduction.
-Dopamine release in synaptic cleft is increased.
+can manipulate dopaminergic excitatory conduction.
+Dopamine release in the synaptic cleft is increased.

 • FSH (follicle stimulating hormone)

-promotes oocyte maturation in women, sperm development in men
+promotes egg maturation in women, sperm development in men

 • TSH (thyroid stimulating hormone):